 Hemlock is widely used for timber framing, general framing, and in the manufacture of boxes, pallets, and crates.

 Although the US Forestry Service, as stated above, doesn’t see Eastern Hemlock as a particularly strong or rot resistant, it is the local “go to” wood for a number of uses.
 It is much stronger and harder than pine.
 It is used as cribbing (jacking timbers) and in situations requiring high strength.
 Green hemlock is very heavy but is easily worked with tools.
 Once dry, hemlock is very difficult to work.

 Hemlock is locally widely used for raised garden beds, fencing, and barn construction and repair.
 There is no guarantee as to how long the wood will last in the ground, but in the right conditions, some people report that it lasts 5 to 7 years.
 There is enough of a price difference between the hemlock and cedar or fir, that it is locally preferred wood for general outdoor and farm use.

 The heartwood of Eastern white pine is a light brown, sometimes with a reddish tinge, turning darker on exposure.
 The sapwood is white, tinged with yellow.
 It has a uniform texture, is easily worked with tools, shrinks little and is straight grained.
 It has medium strength values and takes fasteners well.
 It is light weight, moderately soft, moderately weak, not stiff, and low in shock resistance.
 It has a relative hardness of 290 when green, and 380 when dry.

 Our rough lumber is a mixture of these two species.
 People often request one or the other, as is their preference.

 This lumber is locally grown and sawn, is untreated, and has not been dried.
+It is also, sometimes, referred to as native rough sawn.
 General pricing is given below.
 Use the link for per piece pricing for the most requested dimensions: ROUGH LUMBER PRICELIST